RheagalFire/LLM-gym/gym_reader/README.md

 - Meillisearch
 - DSPY
 - Instructor
-- Openai
+- OpenAI

 ### Orchestration

-- A Data Processing Layer that processes incoming data and dumps it to postgres.
+- A Data Processing Layer that processes incoming data and dumps it to Postgres.
 - An Indexing Layer which scrapes & transforms the data and dumps it to Qdrant & Meilisearch.
 - The App Engine which handles search & chat over the data.

 ### How is search happening?
 - Meilisearch is used for full text search.
-It is based on BM25 algorithm.
+It is based on the BM25 algorithm.
 - Qdrant is used for semantic search.
-The Algorithm searches over summary & entire content of the link & combining the results for finding the right context to answer the user query.
+The algorithm searches over summary & entire content of the link & combines the results to find the right context to answer the user query.